Spanish–Ottoman Wars: Clash of interests in the Mediterranean and Europe

-The Spanish Empire expanded its military operations to the North African coast and, with the help of its strengthened navy and the leadership of Cardinal Cisneros, they settled at Santa Cruz de la Mar Pequeña in 1478, then occupied Melilla on the Moroccan coast and the island of Djerba on the Tunisian coast in 1497, Mers El Kebir in 1505, Peñón de Vélez de la Gomera in 1508, Oran in 1509, and Béjaïa and Tripoli in 1510.
+The Spanish Empire expanded its military operations to the North African coast and—with the help of its strengthened navy and the leadership of Cardinal Cisneros—settled at Santa Cruz de la Mar Pequeña in 1478.
+Then it occupied Melilla on the Moroccan coast and the island of Djerba on the Tunisian coast in 1497; Mers El Kebir in 1505; Peñón de Vélez de la Gomera in 1508; Oran in 1509; and Béjaïa and Tripoli in 1510.
 It also built a fortress on the island opposite the city of Algiers (recently conquered) and took the city indirectly under its control.
-Although were defeated on Djerba (1510).
-Simultaneously a new phase in the Moroccan–Portuguese conflicts started in which the Portuguese conquered the territories of Asilah and Tangier in 1471, Castelo Real in 1506, won the Azemmour in 1513, and the Tednest and the Boulaouane in 1514.
-Although failed at Graciosa in 1498, and at Mamora and Marrakesh in 1515, and at Doukkala in 1516.
+However, the empire was defeated on Djerba in 1510.
+Simultaneously, a new phase of Moroccan–Portuguese conflicts started in which the Portuguese conquered the territories of Asilah and Tangier in 1471; conquered Castelo Real in 1506; won Azemmour in 1513; and won the Tednest and the Boulaouane in 1514.
+However, the empire failed at Graciosa in 1498; at Mamora and Marrakesh in 1515; and at Doukkala in 1516.
+Corsair raids remained a primary aspect of Ottoman–Spanish conflict.
+For example, as a modern study notes, the fall of Granada (1492) and Iberian incursions into North Africa "triggered a corsair war", with Ottoman-backed North African rulers licensing raids on Spanish shipping.